 DB2 provides support for storing image, audio and video data (IAV data).
-The functionality for this is provided in extenders that can be introduced in DB2.
+The functionality for this is provided by extenders that can be introduced in DB2.
 Each extender provides some new user defined types (UDTs) and a number of user defined functions (UDFs) for operations on these UDTs.
-Moreover, there is a special command line processor, the DB2EXT Command Line Processor, where you can administer the IAV extenders.
+Moreover, there is a special command line processor, the DB2 AIV Extenders Command Line Processor, where you can administer the IAV extenders.

-DB2 can store single data objects up to 2 gigabytes (Gb) in size inside the database.
+DB2 can store single data objects up to 2 gigabytes (GB) in size inside the database.
 This means roughly 160 minutes video in MPEG-1 format.
 Larger objects can also be handled, but must be stored outside DB2.
-A single row in a table can contain at most 24 Gb, where there may be several columns with IAV data.
-A single table can hold up to 4 terabytes ( $\sim 4000 \, \text{Gb}$ ).
+A single row in a table can contain at most 24 GB, where there may be several columns with IAV data.
+A single table can hold up to 4 terabytes (~ 4000 GB).